 How Do I Fulfill Illinois’ Residency Requirement for Divorce?

 If you are preparing to undergo the divorce process, before anything else, you must ensure that you and/or your spouse meet the residency requirement established in the state of Illinois.
 This is necessary for the court to establish jurisdiction.
-Follow along to learn the details of these requirements and how a proficient Morton divorce lawyer at Butler, Giraudo & Meister, P.C., can help you best prepare for your initial filing.
+Follow along to learn the details of these requirements and how a proficient Peoria divorce lawyer at Butler, Giraudo & Meister, P.C., can help you best prepare for your initial filing.

 Do my spouse and I meet the residency requirement for divorce according to the state of Illinois?